greg-raven/grus/_posts/2013-04-20-what-gun-show-loophole.md

 You are being told repeatedly by anti-gun advocates, politicians, and the media that they support the Second Amendment and that no one really wants to take your guns, yet the President is pushing Congress for more restrictive gun control legislation that will substantially impact your gun rights.

-You’re being told that the gun control measures they want to take are “reasonable” and reflective of “common sense,” yet your own common sense makes it clear not a single measure being suggested would have prevented any of the mass shootings we’ve seen.
+You’re being told that the gun control measures they want to take are "reasonable" and reflective of "common sense," yet your own common sense makes it clear not a single measure being suggested would have prevented any of the mass shootings we’ve seen.

 You are being told that law enforcement supports gun control when in fact law enforcement officers surveyed reject gun control.